Moo-Ack-Productions/MCprep/README.md

   - **Use extra maps:** If extra passes like normal and specular maps are available with the selected resource pack, load them into the material (note: the default MCprep texture pack will not have these passes)
   - **Improve UI:** Does not impact existing materials, but just sets the viewport to a nice minimum default to see the result of prepping materials - but always checked rendered mode to see how they truly look in the end
   - **Combine materials:** This will go through the entire blend file and attempt to merge together same-named materials (e.g. grass and grass.001 and grass.002 will all be consolidated down into one shared material, though something like grass-edit would be left alone)
+  - **Sync materials:** Look for any matching material names (after casting to Minecraft canonical names) in the materials.blend file (if presnet) under the active resource pack.
+If found, replace this local material with that from the materials.blend file.

 ### Swap texture pack